War of Radagaisus

 The War of Radagaisus was a military conflict in northern Italy in the period 405–406.
-This conflict was caused by the invasion of Radagaisus in 405.
-He invaded the Western Roman Empire with a huge population shortly after the empire had ended a war with the Visigoths.
+It commenced when Radagaisus led a huge invasion force into the Western Roman Empire, which had recently ended a war with the Visigoths.
 Due to the size of Radagaisus' army, it required a tremendous effort by the Romans to avert this danger.
 Commander-in-chief Stilicho was closely involved in the preparations that were made and personally directed the army's operations.

 Background

 At the end of the fourth century, the Huns, a nomadic people from Central Asia, arrived in Europe.
 From 395, when they stayed north of the Black Sea, they attacked the Eastern Roman Empire in waves, where they caused enormous destruction.
 Their arrival disrupted the populations already established in the region.
 Out of fear, various peoples left their habitats and chased other peoples.
 This movement is probably the origin of the migration of the Goths, who had bad experiences with the Huns led by Uldin).
 Radagaisus was a Gothic monarch who led his people from the Great Hungarian Plain to Italy.
 Despite what Zosimus says about this, most other sources describe Radagaisus' followers as Goths, and specify that he was their king.
 A group of Alans and Vandals marched together with the Goths.

 Another explanation for Radagaisus' arrival is that the Western government's neglect of the threat posed by the gathered peoples on its borders caused a crisis that led Radagaisus to invade the empire in the hope of gaining new land and concessions from the government obtain.